usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 1 ("Types")
 Basic input output - this time involving integer and double input.
 This was accomplished by parsing the input as an integer/double, while passing it in as a string (using Scanner#nexLine).
 The printout was simple, and asked for basic arithmetic (addition), as well as string concatenation.

+### Day 2 ("Operators")
+More input and output, this time with arithmetic calculations for tip and tax additions to a value.
+The variables are read in and parsed, and then applied to the meal cost provided to the user.
+The final meal cost (after applying the tip and the tax) is cast to an integer and then printed out.